 Book accommodation in the center of the city

 Paris is a fairly compact city divided into 20 districts.
 Numbering starts at the Louvre as the center and spirals out clockwise.
 Keeping in mind that most of the prime attractions are in close vicinity, it is better to choose accommodation in districts 1-7 or 9 so that you can cover a lot of places on foot.

-You can a hotel or hostel in these neighborhoods – especially near the Louvre, in the Marais, in the Latin Quarter, near the Eiffel Tower, and near the Opéra.
-This will bring down you transportation costs considerably.
+You can a hotel or hostel in these neighborhoods – especially near the Louvre, the Marais, the Latin Quarter, the Eiffel Tower, and the Opéra.
+This will bring down your transportation costs considerably.
 Another budget travel tip would be to stay close to Metro Line 1 which runs through the center of Paris and has a frequency of 3 minutes.
 11th (Bastille) is a vicinity which will be cheaper and close to a central line.